A quadratic algorithm for road coloring: Finding a stable pair

-We first treat the case of $\rho >1$ and all states $t_i$ equal to $t$.
-Let $\T_0$ be the tree rooted at $r$ obtained if we flip $(t,b_1,p_1)$ and the red edge going out of $t$, and if we keep only $r$ and the subtree rooted at the child $s_0$.
-The states of the tree $\T_0$ rooted at $r$ are represented in salmon in the left part of Figure~\ref{figure.cluster4}.
+\item Case 1.3.
+In this case both edges $e_1,e_2$ have type 2 and $t_1 = t_2$.
+We denote by $s_1$ (\resp $s_2$) the child of $r$ ancestor of $p_1$ (\resp $p_2$).
+We denote by $\T_0$ the tree rooted at $r$ obtained by the potential flip of $(t_1,b_1,p_1)$ and the red edge going out of $t_1$, keeping only $r$ and the subtree rooted at the child $s_0$.
+The nodes of the tree $\T_0$ rooted at $r$ are represented in salmon in the left part of Fig.~\ref{figure.cluster4}.
 This step again needs a computation of the height of $\T_0$ explained in the complexity issue.
-If the height of $\T_0$ is greater than the height of $\T$, we do the flip and the equivalent automaton satisfies Condition~(*).
-If the height of $\T_0$ is less than the height of $\T$, we also do the flip of $(t,b_1,p_1)$ and the red edge going out of $t$.
+Case 1.3 occurs when $\rho > 1$, $k=1$ and $t_1=r$.
+In the particular case where the length of $C$ is $1$, the tree $\T_0$ is reduced to the node $r$ (it corresponds to the Case 1.3.2 below). \begin{itemize} \item Case 1.3.1.
+If the height of $\T_0$ is greater than the height of $\T$, we flip $(t_1,b_1,p_1)$ and the red edge going out of $t_1$.
+The equivalent automaton satisfies Condition~$\C$. \item Case 1.3.2.
+If the height of $\T_0$ is less than the height of $\T$, we flip $(t_1,b_1,p_1)$ and the red edge going out of $t_1$.
 We then call again the procedure \textsc{FlipEdges}$(\A,r)$ with this new red cycle.
-This time, the height of the new tree $\T_0$, denoted $T'_0$ is equal to the height of $\T$.
-Hence this call is done at most one time for a given maximal root $r$.
-Finally, we consider the case where the height of $\T$ and $\T_0$ are equal (see the left part of Figure~\ref{figure.cluster4}).
-If the set of outgoing edges of $s_0$ is a bunch and there is a state $s_i$, for $1 \leq i \leq \rho$, whose set of outgoing edges also is a bunch, we get a trivial stable pair $(s_0,s_i)$.
-If the set of outgoing edges of $s_0$ is a bunch but none of the sets of outgoing edges of $s_i$ for $1 \leq i \leq \rho$ is a bunch (as in the left part of Figure~\ref{figure.cluster4}), we flip $(t,b_1,p_1)$ and the red edge going out of $t$.
-The height of the new tree $\T_0$ (obtained if we flip $(t,b_2,p_2)$ and the red edge going out of $t$ and keep only $r$ and the subtree rooted at the child $s_1$) has the same height as $\T$.
+This time the (new) tree $\T_0$ has the same height as $\T$.
+Hence this call is done at most one time for a given maximal root $r$. \item Case 1.3.3.
+Finally, we consider the case where the heights of $\T$ and $\T_0$ are equal (see the left part of Fig.~\ref{figure.cluster4}). \begin{itemize} \item Case 1.3.3.1.
+If the set of outgoing edges of $s_0$ is a bunch and there is a state $s_i \in S(r)$ whose set of outgoing edges is also a bunch, we get a trivial stable pair $(s_0,s_i)$. \item Case 1.3.3.2.
+If the set of outgoing edges of $s_0$ is a bunch and, for any state $s \in S(r)$, the set of outgoing edges of $s$ is not a bunch (as in the left part of Fig.~\ref{figure.cluster4}), we flip $(t_1,b_1,p_1)$ and the red edge going out of $t_1$.
+The (new) tree $\T_0$ (obtained by the potential flip of $(t_2,b_2,p_2)$ and the red edge going out of $t_1$, keeping only $r$ and the subtree rooted at the child $s_1$) has the same height as $\T$.
 We then call again the procedure \textsc{FlipEdges}$(\A,r)$ with this new red cycle.
-This time, the height of the new tree $\T_0$ is equal to the height of $\T$ and the set of outgoing edges of the predecessor of $r$ on the cycle is not a bunch.
-This call is thus performed at most one time.
+This time the height of the new tree $\T_0$ is still equal to the height of $\T$ and the set of outgoing edges of the predecessor of $r$ on the cycle is not a bunch.
+This call is thus performed at most one time. \item Case 1.3.3.3.
+If the set of outgoing edges of $s_0$ is not a bunch, let $(s_0,b_0,q_0)$ be a $b$-edge going out of $s_0$ with $q_0 \neq r$.
+If $q_0$ does not belong to $\T$, we get an equivalent automaton satisfying Condition~$\C$ by flipping $(s_0,b_0,q_0)$ and the red edge going out of $s_0$.
+If $q_0$ belongs to $\T$, we flip $(s_0,b_0,q_0)$ and the red edge going out of $s_0$.
+We also flip $(t_1,b_1,p_1)$ and the red edge going out of $t_1$ if $q_0$ is not a descendant of $s_1$, or $(t_1,b_2,p_2)$ and the red edge going out of $t_1$, in the opposite case.
+Note that $s_0 \neq t_1$ since the height of $\T_0$ is equal to the non-null height of $\T$.
+We get an equivalent automaton satisfying Condition~$\C$ (see the right part of Fig.~\ref{figure.cluster5}). \end{itemize} \end{itemize} \end{itemize}